SirYodaJedi/Yuis-Map-Files/Source_1/TF2/koth_petranaki_readme.txt

 transparent)

 Legalese:
-Textures from Lego Star Wars III: The Clone Wars, © Tt Games and Lucasfilm.
+Textures from Lego Star Wars III: The Clone Wars, © 2011 Tt Games and Lucasfilm.
-Music from Star Wars Episode II: Attack of the Clones soundtrack, © Lucasfilm.
+Music from Star Wars Episode II: Attack of the Clones soundtrack, © 2002 Lucasfilm.
+Music composed by John Williams, performed by The London Symphony Orchestra.